Disintegration: The Cure’s expansive masterpiece

-At various points in the past ten years, I’ve said, both in writing and in casual conversation, that The Cure’s Pornography and The Head on the Door were each my favorite of the band’s albums.
+At various points in my life I’ve concluded that The Cure’s Pornography and The Head on the Door were each my favorite of the band’s albums.
 The two albums represent the band’s most polarized extremes.
-On Pornography, they reached a harrowing goth-rock critical mass, creating one of the most dismal and bleak collections of songs ever committed to tape.
-On The Head on the Door, the band revealed its pop-friendly side, delivering enduring pop singles like “Close to Me” and “In-Between Days,” which remain radio staples 25 years after their initial release.
-And each one, no matter how bright or how depressing, contains some of the best songs Robert Smith has ever written.
+On Pornography, they reached a harrowing goth-rock critical mass, creating one of the most dismal and harrowing collections of songs ever committed to tape.
+On The Head on the Door, the band revealed its pop-friendly side, delivering enduring pop singles like “Close to Me” and “In-Between Days,” which remain radio staples decades after their initial release.
+And each one, no matter how bright or how bleak, contains some of the best songs Robert Smith has ever written.

-Depending on which day you ask me, I might be likely to tell you that either of these classics is my favorite of the band’s 13 albums.
-But, as far as I’m concerned, there’s a pretty strong argument to be made for seven of the band’s first eight record (not The Top, nice enough record, but an odd man out here).
-Kiss Me, Kiss Me, Kiss Me is the first of the band’s albums that I personally owned, and one whose nostalgic connection is hard to shake.
+Depending on which day you ask me, I might still be likely to tell you that either of these classics is my favorite of the band’s 13 albums.
+There’s a pretty strong argument to be made for most of them, really: Kiss Me, Kiss Me, Kiss Me is the first of the band’s albums that I personally owned, and one whose nostalgic connection is hard to shake.
 Three Imaginary Boys is the most fun, a spiky punk record that balances the badass with the truly silly.
 Meanwhile, Faith and Seventeen Seconds are nearly perfect post-punk albums, the former being a dark and ethereal standout, while the latter contains my favorite of the band’s songs, “A Forest.”

-There is, of course, an entirely logical explanation to the eventual explosion of the band’s sales figures.
-Their prior album, Kiss Me, Kiss Me, Kiss Me, sold more than one million copies statewide, and launched a series of ubiquitous singles, including “Just Like Heaven.”
-It was inevitable, following this wildly successful run, that whatever came next would move a record-breaking number of units, and so it did.
-Yet, for such a “difficult” record, one which Elektra Records dubbed “willfully obscure,” there were four immense singles on the album, “Pictures of You,” “Fascination Street,” “Lullaby” and “Lovesong,” which is almost as ubiquitous a single as “Just Like Heaven.”
-And the sales figures that followed, in addition to the near-universal adoration of the album, ultimately proved the suits at Elektra wrong.
+There’s an entirely logical explanation to the eventual explosion of the band’s sales figures.
+Their prior album, Kiss Me, Kiss Me, Kiss Me, went platinum statewide, and launched a series of ubiquitous singles, including “Just Like Heaven.”
+It was probably inevitable, following this wildly successful run, that whatever came next would move a record-breaking number of units.
+Yet, for such a “difficult” record— one which Elektra Records dubbed “willfully obscure,” as revealed in Jeff Apter’s Never Enough—there were four immense singles on the album, “Pictures of You,” “Fascination Street,” “Lullaby” and “Lovesong,” whose presence has become almost as ubiquitous as “Just Like Heaven.”
+The sales figures that followed, in addition to the near-universal adoration of the album, ultimately proved the suits at Elektra wrong.

-While it’s a rare occasion for a band’s creative peak to coincide with their biggest commercial success, that’s exactly what happened with The Cure.
-For years, the album seemed almost too big, both in scope and in reception, for me to adopt it as a personal favorite.
-Chalk it up to a teenager or twentysomething’s…ahem…willful obscurity, but while I always loved the album, it took me a while to feel the personal connection to the album that I did with The Head on the Door or the aesthetic fascination with Pornography.
-Yet, the album was written and recorded in the year leading up to Robert Smith’s 30th birthday, and as I approach 29, I feel more connected to Disintegration than ever.
+For years, the album seemed almost too big, both in scope and in reception, for me to be able to be close to it.
+I always loved the album, but it took me a while to feel the personal connection to the album that I did with The Head on the Door or the aesthetic fascination with Pornography.
+Yet, knowing that the album was written and recorded in the year leading up to Robert Smith’s 30th birthday, upon approaching 29, I felt more connected to Disintegration than ever.

-Before I proceed, I feel it necessary to state that I, in no way, am as depressed or troubled as Robert Smith was about his age.
-I’m not the least bit terrified about turning 30, though with more than a year to go, I suppose I may eventually, unexpectedly, find myself on the business end of some late-twenties angst.
-For Smith, however, turning 30 was just as frightening a prospect as being eaten by the spider man for dinner.
+To clarify, my headspace had grown nowhere near as troubled as Robert Smith was at that age.
+For Smith, turning 30 was just as frightening a prospect as being eaten by the spider man for dinner.
 And while aging isn’t a central theme of the songs on Disintegration, Smith’s bleak mood shows throughout the album’s 71 minutes.
 Nightmares, loneliness, depression and death loom large over the album, as does Smith’s LSD use, to a certain degree.

-Only adding to the album’s remarkable sound is the fact that, amidst a kind of surreal darkness, there are moments of true joy.
-The pinnacle of Smith’s outpouring of emotion is “Love Song,” which was actually written for his wife.
+Only adding to the album’s remarkable sound is the fact that, amid a kind of surreal darkness, there are moments of true joy.
+The pinnacle of Smith’s outpouring of emotion is “Love Song,” which was actually written for his wife, Mary Poole.
 Not only the rare song that shows a genuine display of affection, but a rare song for Smith, himself, in that it’s unencumbered by cryptic phrases or bizarre imagery.
-It’s, simply, a love song.
+It’s simply a love song.
 However, Tim Pope’s video for the song featured a series of phallic stalactites that may have interfered with its sincerity just a bit.
-Still, it takes a certain level of maturity and honesty to be able to say something so personal without trying to wrap it in metaphors.
+Still, it takes a certain level of fearlessness to be able to say something so personal without trying to wrap it in metaphors.

-Disintegration is an honest and mature album, which is, perhaps, ironic in that it’s the most renowned and recognized album from a band who is frequently associated with teenage angst.
-And I certainly understand how an awkward and bummed-out teenager would gravitate to its gloominess.
+Disintegration is an honest and mature album, which is, perhaps, ironic in that it’s the most renowned and recognized album from a band so frequently associated with teenage angst.
+I understand how an awkward and bummed-out teenager would gravitate to its gloominess.
 But as we mature, the relationship between the music and its listener takes on a different meaning.
-Where once an album could be the company that one’s misery could love, later on it might become a profound and bold artistic statement of humanity that seems far more universal, more adult.
+Where once an album could be the company that one’s misery could love, later on it might become a more profound statement of humanity—more universal, more adult.

-I suppose I’m a rare specimen, in that I never felt as if I could “relate” to Robert Smith’s lyrics.
-Frankly, looking back, I don’t even know what he was on about half the time — siamese twins, the blood of Christ, howling women, Japanese babies, cockatoos, etc. It’s more like a psychedelic zoo than a life experience.
+Looking back, it’s often puzzling to make heads or tails of Smith’s lyrical narratives—the blood of Christ, howling women, cockatoos, etc. It’s more like a psychedelic zoo than a life experience.
 But then again, that’s what I find so appealing in the band’s early records.
 They paint a vividly surreal picture that few other bands were capable of.
 When they released Disintegration, however, they created an artistic experience that even their best records only hinted at.
 It’s a gorgeous album, and in spite of its length, I can’t help but be drawn in by every stunning layer.
 And most importantly, the cast of characters that once flooded their albums like nightmarish sideshow acts was transformed into something real (except the spider man, of course).

 I’ll never lose my affection for The Head on The Door or Pornography—those albums still give me chills to this day.
-But as I listen to Disintegration upon its 21st anniversary, I feel, more strongly than ever, that this is not just the band’s best album, but one of the most amazing things I will ever hear.
+But as I listen to Disintegration many years later, I feel, more confidently than ever, that this is not just the band’s best album, but one of the most amazing things I will ever hear.